What is the Stable Dividend Policy?

 1. Constant payout ratio

-It is when a certain portion of the company’s earnings is distributed to shareholders as dividends.
+This is when a certain specified percentage of the company’s earnings is distributed to shareholders as dividends.
 Many companies prefer the constant payout policy as it makes it easier for management to decide how much of the earnings should be retained.

 2. Constant dividend per share

 The company distributes a fixed amount of cash dividends.
 It creates a reserve that allows them to pay a fixed dividend even when earnings are low or there are losses.
-However, the constant dividend policy is more suited for companies whose earnings remain stable over a number of years.
+The constant dividend policy is more suited for companies whose earnings remain stable over a number of years.

 3. Combination of the two policies